Deciduous, Evergreen, Edible fruit, Ground covers, Shrubs

 Excellent ornamental shrubs that include native and non-native cranberries, huckleberries, lingonberries, and blueberries.
 Each produces clusters of tiny, bell-shaped flowers in spring, plus colorful, edible berries that attract birds and hikers.

 Native to Europe.
 Slow growth to 1 ft. high; spreads widely by rhizomes if grown in highly organic or thickly mulched soil.
-Glossy, dark, evergreen leaves to 1 in. long; new growth often tinged bright red or orange.
-White or pinkish flowers are followed by sour red berries something like tiny cranberries; these are valued for preserves, syrups.
+Glossy, dark, evergreen leaves to 1 in. long; new growth is often tinged bright red or orange.
+White or pinkish flowers are followed by sour red berries something like tiny cranberries; these are valued for preserves and syrups.

-This cold-hardy form is from arctic North America.
-This evergreen ground cover has smaller leaves (to 1/2 in.) than the species, is attractive in rock gardens, containers.
-Grows about 1 ft. tall and spreads by underground rhizomes.
+Cold-hardy form from arctic North America.
+This evergreen groundcover has smaller leaves (to 1/2 in.) than the species and is attractive in rock gardens and containers.
+Grows to about 1 ft. tall and spreads by underground rhizomes.
 The fruit is used in preserves and syrups.

 Native to Europe and Asia.
 Grows to 40–70 ft. tall and wide.
 The common name refers to woolly wh...

 Little-used but attractive clan of shrubs or small trees noted for thick, leathery, glossy leaves (ani...

 This is the most familiar crocus, whose flowers emerge in shades of white, yellow, lavender, and purpl...